 In comparison, the 2000 Census shows Williamstown had a population of 646 people and a land area of 32.89 square miles [85.2 km²].
 This gives a population density of 19.24 people per square mile [7.43 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Williamstown.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Williamstown had 290 Housing Units<3> and with its population of 755 people, this averages 2.6 people per Housing Unit.

 The 2010 Census shows Williamstown had a land area of 31.48 square miles [81.5 km²].
 This translates to 8.67 Housing Units per square mile [3.35 housing units/km²].

 From the Census of 2000: Williamstown had 242 Housing Units, a population of 646 people and a land area of 32.89 square miles [85.2 km²].
 This gives a density of 2.67 people per Housing Unit and 7.21 Housing Units per square mile [2.78 housing units/km²].

 NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Williamstown and you need to be careful when comparing numbers between the censuses.
 More information about these differences can be found in the section called Census-to-Census Observations ... (see below).